webexone/webexone.github.io/_pages/ReportingExperience.md

 This Lab has been split into four parts.

-1. First part of this Lab **introduces you to the current Analyzer User Interface as well as the New Analyzer User Interface (Analyzer UX Refresh).**
+1. First part of this Lab **introduces** you to the **current Analyzer User Interface** as well as the **New Analyzer User Interface (Analyzer UX Refresh).**

    > Note: **Important to point out** that the New Analyzer User Interface is in **Early Access phase** and has access only to Historical Stock Reports.
    > {: .block-warning }

-2. In the second part we will look **how key Contact Center personas (Administrators, Supervisors and Contact Center Analysts) can use Analyzer to extract some key Contact Center KPIs and actionable insights around Contact Center Operational Performance, Customer Experience and Agent Performance using the various Stock reports and dashboards.**
+2. In the second part we will look how **key Contact Center personas (Administrators, Supervisors and Contact Center Analysts) can use Analyzer** to extract some key Contact Center KPIs and actionable insights around **Contact Center Operational Performance, Customer Experience and Agent Performance** using the various **Stock** reports and dashboards.
-3. In the third part we will walk through how we can **create custom reports to extract key Contact Center data insights**.
+3. In the third part we will walk through how we can **create custom reports** to extract key Contact Center data insights.
 4. Last chapter covers key data and reporting capabilities like the **export of reporting data, report scheduling and the available Data APIs** to extract the data.

 # Table of Contents